 In X-Men, Sabretooth is most famous for his truly grisly acts of evil, including a wanton love of slaughter and casual cannibalism.
 However, he can also be a truly colossal dick.
 All he really wants out of life is an endless string of opportunities to make Wolverine miserable, and gets the same kind of joy out of following Wolverine into a diner and eating the pie he just ordered, then wandering off, as he gets from setting up an elaborate ploy to make Wolverine kill all of the bastard children he'd unknowingly fathered.
 Under Chris Claremont, at least, he also makes it a hobby to find Wolverine every year, on Wolverine's birthday, and do whatever he can to make sure that day is miserable for Wolverine.
 Most of the time, he settles for "only" beating Wolverine into a coma.

-In Sandman, Desire is probably among the top 10 most powerful characters in the DCU.
+In The Sandman, Desire of the Endless.
 S/he still finds time to destroy the lives of completely random mortals.
 For example:

 Professor Zoom is addicted to using his Time Travel powers to get what he wants and abuse people he feels have slighted him.
 He once crushed on a woman and, as a consequence, went back in time to erase her husband and every man she had ever dated from history just to keep her all to himself.